emilyriederer/website/content/post/shiny-db/index.md

 This creates a need for **persistent storage** in your Shiny application, as opposed to the ephemeral in-memory of basic Shiny applications that "forget" the data that they generated as soon as the application is stopped.

 Relational databases are a classic form of persistent storage for web applications.
 Many analysts may be familiar with *querying* relational databases to retrieve data, but *managing* a database for use with a web application is slightly more complex.
 You'll find yourself needing to define tables, secure data, and manage connections.
+More importantly, you might worry about what things that you do not know you should be worrying about.

 This post provides some tips, call-outs, and solutions for using a relational database for persistent storage with Shiny.
 In my case, I rely on a Shiny app built with the [`golem` framework](https://thinkr-open.github.io/golem/) and served on the Digital Ocean App platform.